cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .language-bash}

-## How fitting subtraction method code stores its files
+## How fitting subtraction method code stores it's files

-To do the next part, first you need to understand fitting method code saves it's files in a different way sideband subtraction method code does.
-Lets look how is saved.
+To do the next part, first you need to understand how the fitting method code saves it's files in a different way to the sideband subtraction method code.
+Let's look at how they are saved.

-If you look inside result folder for fitting method, you will see another folder named `Tracker`.
-Inside of it you will see:
+If you look inside thr results folder for fitting method, you will see another folder named `trackermuon`.
+Inside of it you'll see:

 ![Invariant Mass histogram](../fig/prints/fitting_tracker.png)

-Inside of them, there is two files:
+Inside of them, there are two files:

 ![Invariant Mass histogram](../fig/prints/fitting_root.png)

-IF you go with you terminal to this folder and run this command, you will see that the result files has only one plot.\
+If you go with your terminal to this folder and run this command, you'll see that the result files only have one plot.\

 ~~~
 root -l Efficiency_Run2011.root